By Jeffrey Snider of Alhambra

 That answers the latest ECB policy question about why they are in no apparent rush to end QE after being so reluctant to start it.
 The risks to inflation, like in 2014, are all on the downside and to a degree considerably greater than are either forecast or talked about in public.
 Privately, of course, policymakers are continuing forward with what has been the real strategy almost from August 9, 2007 – fingers crossed that it just all somehow works and goes right for once, even if they have no idea how or why.
 Why should that last part change regardless of oil?

 Forecast recoveries never make it past the forecasts because there is no recovery.
 These cycles of inflation disappointment continue because nothing has really changed except the level and timing of predictions.
-HICP calculations for March are due on Friday, and are already expected to show the first deceleration in a year.Subscribe to NFTRH Premium for your 50-70 page weekly report (don't worry, lots of graphical content!), interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+HICP calculations for March are due on Friday, and are already expected to show the first deceleration in a year.Subscribe to NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.